arh-eu/gds-python-sdk/README.md

     await self.send_message(ws, header, insertdata)
 ```

+It is possible that you do not want to save the result as a `json` for some reason.
+In this case you can pass the `skip_export=True` parameter to your `send..` calls, and in this case the reply will not be dumped.

 The `ConsoleClient` is not made for embedded usage, as the sending and receiving methods are not outsourced to separate threads running endlessly with a possible queue behind them, sending messages and creating responses, and calling the appropriate callbacks.
 Therefore they will block the main thread until the timeout expires.

 Sending many requests in a very short time frame could lead to unexpected behavior here, as the order of the replies is not fixed, a request sent later might be processed before the one you sent first, therefore the replies will not arrive in the order of the requests.

-If you want to use the client in a bigger application as a module, you should inherit the `WebsocketClient` class and customize it for your needs.
+If you want to use the client in a bigger application as a module, you should inherit the `WebsocketClient` class and customize it for your needs based on the SDK description.